aymanshoity/Apex-Kare-Estates/README.md

-Assignment Category: assignment12_category_0011
+Apex Kare Estates

 Admin email:pappaya123@gmail.com

 Admin password:123456@As

-Front-end Live Site Link:https://apexkareestates.netlify.app/

-Client Side Github Repository Link: https://github.com/programming-hero-web-course1/b8a12-client-side-aymanshoity

-Server Side Github Repository Link:https://github.com/programming-hero-web-course1/b8a12-server-side-aymanshoity

-We have built an website on Building Management
+I have built an website on Building Management using HTML,CSS,JS AND REACT JS IN FRONT-END AND IN THE BACKEND I HAVE USED MONGODB.

 Let us think that my owner has  a building in Gulshan and want me to build a website We named the website as Apex-Kare-Estates